Enjoy life in the slow lane and step back in time as you discover the Jewel of the Irish Sea.

 Join us for a marvellous short break in a corner of the world where daily life seems to be lived at a slower pace (TT races aside) against a background of rolling hills and wonderful beaches blessed by clean air and unpolluted skies.
 Sit back and enjoy some delightful, relaxed train journeys as you discover an island that is full of fascination, its unique heritage railways offering a fantastic way to explore this very special place.

 What You’ll Love

-- Four nights’ half-board accommodation at your chosen hotel in Douglas
+- Four nights’ dinner, bed and breakfast accommodation at your chosen hotel

 - Visits to Castletown, Port Erin, Ramsey and Peel

 - Return flights to Douglas

 - Coach travel and transfers throughout

 - Fully escorted by a friendly, experienced tour manager